 CHRIS BUTLER / SCIENCE PHOTO LIBRARY CHRIS BUTLER / SCIENCE PHOTO LIBRARY

 Planetary formation.
-Computer artwork of numerous small rocky bodies (planetessimals) accreting to form planets (upper right and lower left) in the early Solar System.
-The Sun is at centre.
-The planetessimals were formed by the collision and electrostatic accretion of smaller particles.
-Later, as seen here, the accretion process was gravitational, with smaller bodies attracted to and impacting on larger bodies.
-The impact of the planetessimals heated the planets, turning them molten.
-This is the process by which the Earth and the other inner solar system planets formed around 4.6 billion years ago.
+Computer artwork of numerous small rocky bodies (planetessimals) accreting to form a planet in the early Solar System.
+This is a late stage in the accretion process, with only a few planetessimals left.
+As the planetessimals impact the planet, they turn the surface molten (red areas) and trigger volcanic eruptions.
+This is the process by which the Earth and the other inner Solar System planets formed around 4.6 billion years ago.

 Model release not required.
 Property release not required.